-Congratulations to Scott Griffin for answering the "Where Are We Wednesday Challenge" sponsored by Wiggy Wash.
+(Congratulations to Marjean Strong for answering this week's "Where Are We Wednesday?" sponsored by Wiggy Wash.